 From Forcett, we dragged our dreadful, badly-packed monstrosity of a trailer up to Swansea for a sleep-over.
 Then we motored on to Launceston and eventually Devonport, realising we were just driving and missing everything!
 By the time we boarded the Spirit of Tasmania, we were pining for sights unseen.
 We continued up the east coast of Australia to fulfill all our pre-arranged house-sitting assignments.
 By the time we crossed the New South Wales border we’d made the monumental decision to abandon the rest of the trip.
 We would move to Tasmania to live.
 Permanently.

-Ok, Move to Tasmanian Then.
-But Why Hobart?
+Move to Tasmania: But Why Hobart?

 People wonder why we chose Hobart as our base when there’s so many fabulous regions and towns in Tasmania.
 We were influenced by sporting chances, believe it or not.
 One of the kids was offered a place in a state squad playing tennis.
 Accepting that privilege meant hours of coaching, training and playing at the Domain Tennis Centre both before and after school.
 It was a fabulous opportunity to learn skills for a lifetime of enjoyment.